 Further, Baldwin’s acquaintance with Simone Signoret, a famous French actress, helped him gain acceptance in the village.
-The two had become friends two years prior, and she had urged him to stay in St. Paul after recuperating, finding him room and board with an older woman named Mlle.
+Two years prior to his arrival, the two had become friends, and she urged him to stay in St. Paul to recuperate, finding him room and board with an older woman named Mlle.
 Jeanne Faure, who feared having a black man boarding in her house.
 However, in time, she too, not only came to accept Baldwin but also, over the years, developed a deep and abiding affection for him.
-After renting multiple rooms in the house, Baldwin would come to own the sprawling eighteenth-century home, buying it piece by piece with proceeds from his publications.
+After renting multiple rooms in the house, Baldwin decided to purchase the sprawling eighteenth-century home, buying it piece by piece with proceeds from his publications.

 Baldwin always felt the need to surround himself with people.
 As a result, he would soon become a welcomed visitor by the Roux family, who ran the nearby inn, La Colombe d’Or.
 Friends from the village, and even casual acquaintances he encountered during regular walks, joined him for meals and drinks at the inn.
 Dr. Roger Boizard became one of Baldwin’s “most trusted cronies,” and while he was the general practitioner responsible for handling the healthcare of everyone living in the Baldwin home for nearly ten years, he also became a dependable companion that shared meals and drinks with Baldwin several times a week.